 Increased Streaming Content & New Devices Drive the Need for Wi-Fi 6

-By 2021, streaming video over the Internet will be 82% of all Internet traffic.
-In terms of bytes transmitted, this represents a 70% increase over 2016.
+Streaming video over the Internet accounts for 82% of all Internet traffic.
 The 2020s will bring widespread use of IOT devices in every home and enterprise and more personal devices.
 Additionally, 8k video will become commonplace and streaming media bitrates will rise again.